Vera Micheles Dean

 Vera Micheles Dean (March 29, 1903 – October 10, 1972) was a Russian American political scientist.
 She was the head of research for the Foreign Policy Association, one of the leading think tanks of the 1940s and 1950s, where she became one of the leading authorities in international affairs during that period.

 Early life and schooling

 Vera Micheles was born in St. Petersburg, Russia, her parents were both intellectuals.
 She was studied in the classics, and learned seven foreign languages including English, German and French.
 Her parents fled Russia after the White Revolution of 1917 and first moved to London, then to Boston.
-Dean enrolled at Radcliffe College, and after graduating in 1925, she won a Carnegie Endowment fellowship to Yale University where she earned a M.A in international law.
+Dean enrolled at Radcliffe College, and after graduating in 1925, she won a Carnegie Endowment fellowship to Yale University where she earned an M.A in international law.
 She came back to Radcliffe for her Ph.D. and was soon hired by the Foreign Policy Association.

 She married a New York City attorney, William Johnson Dean and had two children.
 After the sudden death of her husband in 1936, to support her children she decided to dedicate more time with the Association.